arieltanami/TTS/README.md

 python TTS.py
 ```

 The script will generate an MP3 file named `text.mp3` (or whatever you named your output file) in the same directory.
 You can play this file to hear the text you entered spoken out loud.
+The MP3 file is in stereo format.

 ## Using the Script